danieljharvey/horses/README.md

 :help - this help screen
 :info <expr> - get the type of <expr>
-:bind <name> = <expr> - binds <expr> to <name> and saves it in the environment :list - show a list of current bindings in the environment :tree <expr> - draw a dependency tree for <expr>
+:bind <name> = <expr> - binds <expr> to <name> and saves it in the environment :bindType type Either a b = Left a | Right b - binds a new type and saves it in the environment :list - show a list of current bindings in the environment :tree <expr> - draw a dependency tree for <expr>
-:versions <name> - list all versions of a binding
-:tui - launch terminal user interface for exploring project
+:versions <name> - list all versions of a binding :watch <name> - put <name> into 'scratch.mimsa' and bind any changes :tui - launch terminal user interface for exploring project
 <expr> - Evaluate <expr>, returning it's simplified form and type
 :quit - give up and leave